Reog: Singo Barong mask (Dadak Merak)

 The Reog dance of Ponorogo involves a lion figure known as the singo barong.
 Singo Barong is a large mask usually made from a tiger's or leopard's head skin, on the mask is a large fan adorned with real peafowl feathers.
-The Singo Barong mask is notoriously heavy and the dancer of the Singo Barong has to carry the mask of about 30 – 40 kg in weight and is supported by the strength of their teeth.
+The Singo Barong mask is notoriously heavy and the dancer of the Singo Barong has to carry the mask of about 30–40 kg in weight and is supported by the strength of their teeth.

 A single dancer, or warok, carries the heavy lion mask by his teeth.
 He is credited with supernatural abilities and strength.
 The warok may also carry an adolescent boy or girl on its head.
-When carrying an adolescent boy or girl on his head, the Reog dancer holds weight of up to 100 kilograms in total.
+When carrying an adolescent boy or girl on his head, the Reog dancer holds weight of up to 100 kg in total.
 Holding the heavy big mask by biting, the warok relies on the strength of his jaws, neck and shoulder muscles.
-The great mask spans over 2.5 meters with genuine tiger skin and real peacock feathers.
+The great mask spans over 2.5 m with genuine tiger skin and real peacock feathers.
 It has gained international recognition as the world's largest mask.

 Performers

-The leading figures in Reog Ponorogo performance includes:
+The leading figures in Reog Ponorogo performance include: